Aporrea

-Aporrea is a Venezuelan website that publishes news and opinions from a left-wing perspective.
+Aporrea is a Venezuelan website that publishes news and opinions from the point of view of supporters of former president Hugo Chávez and the Bolivarian Revolution.
 It ranks as the fourth most visited local political site in the country, according to site metrics Alexa.com, and it claims to be the first among local independent left-leaning outlets.
-Most of the site'a content was supportive of the political changes championed by late president Hugo Chávez, but in recent years, it heavily carries opinions and news articles critical of the current government led by Chavez's protégé Nicolas Maduro, turning it into a "gathering place for dissidence within chavismo".
+Most of the site's content was supportive of the political changes promoted by late president Hugo Chávez, but in recent years, it has content critical of the current government led by Chávez's protégé Nicolás Maduro, turning it into a "gathering place for dissidence within chavismo".

-Aporrea is made up of volunteers who, depending on their personal and work commitments, donate their time to insert the news, complaints, post opinion articles and take to the streets to cover events not covered by other media outlets.

 History

 Aporrea was created after the 2002 Venezuelan coup d'état attempt to "defend the gains of the 1999 Constitution of the Bolivarian Republic of Venezuela and the will of the people".
-The site was created by Gonzalo Gómez and Martin Sánchez, who withdrew in 2004 to take up a post as diplomat for the Venezuelan government.
+The site was created by Gonzalo Gómez and Martin Sánchez, the latter of which withdrew in 2004 to take up a post as diplomat for the Venezuelan government.

 Since 2010, the Venezuelan government stopped contracting advertisement on the site, forcing it to run commercial ads.
 Advertising on the site remains free for cooperatives, small businesses and NGOs.

+In 2019, Gonzalo Gómez declared that "Maduro deserves to be recalled".
+According to Gomez, Aporrea's role as an independent left wing outlet is pivotal, as content critical of government policies "have no space in State owned media".